digixc/CompSci/Y9-CS/game_development.md

 + Understand how computers represent colours using RGB colour components
 + Understand how computers draw shapes using different properties given such as coordinates, colours and other parameters
 + Understand how humans communicate to a computer what colours to display for text and shapes and how to draw shapes

+#### Outcomes:
++ Students will be able to use RGB colour values to create different colours and assign them to variables to be used in their game program
++ Students will be able to understand and plot shapes for given locations, dimensions and other properties such as colour, fill etc
++ Students will be able to produce a complex background image by combining learnt skills to be used for their game

+---
+### Lesson 2: FPS, Images and Events
+#### Objectives:
++ Understand how animation works in programming a game
++ Understand how computers control the speed of screen refresh rate (Frame Per Second)
++ Understand what computer events are and how events are detected and used in game making

+#### Outcomes:
++ Students will be able to adjust FPS to tailor their animation in their game program
++ Students will be able to load images from files and scale them to appropriate sizes for their games
++ Students will be able to use key board events to control their sprite and close their game smoothly